nmh-dee/Happy-Or-Not-CNN/README.md

 # happy-or-not
-built model use keras framework
+emotion detection use convolutional neural network by keras framework